Juan David Arizala

-Juan David Arizala Micolta (born 10 October 2005) is a Colombian footballer who currently plays as a right-winger for Independiente Medellín.
+Juan David Arizala Micolta (born 10 October 2005) is a Colombian professional footballer who plays as a left-back or left wing-back for club Udinese.
+He is a youth international for Colombia.

 Club career

+Youth career

 Born in El Charco in the Nariño Department of Colombia, Arizala began his career in the Valle del Cauca Department with Cali-based Cyclones FC.
 Having impressed at the 2021 Torneo Internacional de las Américas, he was named captain of Cyclones for 2022, and was called up to a Valle del Cauca Department select team for his performances.

+Independiente Medellín

 He joined professional side Independiente Medellín in January 2023, and two months later was promoted from the under-20 team to the senior squad.
 He made his professional debut for the side in the same month, coming on as a second-half substitute for Johan Martínez in a 2–0 away loss to Boyacá Chicó in the Categoría Primera A.

+Udinese

+On 6 January 2026, Arizala moved to Italy and signed a four-and-a-half-year contract with Serie A club Udinese.

+International career

+He has been a youth international for Colombia, representing the under-20 team since 2025.